joelek/overdrive/readme.md

 * Organize main code into subcommands.
 * Add support for injecting files into ISO9660 file systems.
 * Add support for ODI format.
+* Reorganize exceptions so that enums and types can be re-used.

 ## References